a-kapset/DevOpsMentoring/README.md

 - Accept it via email or GitHub notification
 - You’ll now have push and PR permissions

-(Don't forget to install Git it hasn't been installed yet https://git-scm.com/downloads)
+(Don't forget to install Git if hasn't been installed yet https://git-scm.com/downloads)

 ---

 ## 2. Set Up SSH Access to GitHub

-If you haven’t set up SSH access yet:
+If you haven’t set up SSH access yet then generate ssh keys

 ```bash
 ssh-keygen -t ed25519 -C "your_email@example.com"